 It's important to note here that no wall is perfectly straight, not even in brand new homes.
-No matter how high-end or high-tech the tools used to measure and cut are, you may still see some gaps between the backside of the granite counters and the wall.
+No matter how high-end or high-tech the tools used to measure and cut are, you may still see some gaps between the The Complete Guide to Buying Stone Countertops - backside of the granite counters and the wall.
 These are almost always small enough that your tile or granite backsplash will cover them up completely.
 If you have ordered a matching granite backsplash, the installers will probably need to make some minor adjustments to those pieces before installing them and setting the seams in the same way as the decks (the main, horizontal pieces of countertop).